 For the vast majority of people, college never leads to riches, nor does a home.
 If your goal is to build up $300,000 of equity over 30 years, then buying a home is a way to park your money the same way you would in a savings account or under a mattress.
 If you want to leverage your money and grow wealth, buying a home is not the way to go.

-If you go into multi-family the right way, over the next decade it could be the best investment of your lifetime — and I put my money where my mouth is.
+If you go into multi family real estate investment the right way, over the next decade it could be the best investment strategy of your lifetime — and I put my money where my mouth is.
 I currently own almost 5,000 apartments and will soon have over 10,000.
 They are not building enough multi-family apartment buildings to keep up with demand.

 If you want to get involved in multi-family real estate, start with a minimum of sixteen units, avoid single family residences and condos, and only buy multi-units at one address.